jturkar/Databricks-Certified-Data-Engineer-Associate/README.md

  -------- | -------
  Are intended for jobs that use small amounts of data | Are for larger jobs with distributed workloads used for non-distributed workloads such as single-node ML libraries |

+## Autoscaling
+### Note
+Compute auto-scaling has limitations scaling down cluster size for Structured Streaming workloads.
+Databricks recommends using Delta Live Tables with Enhanced Autoscaling for streaming workloads.
+Autoscaling allows clusters to resize automatically based on workloads.

+## Pools

+Create a pool reduce cluster start and scale-up times by maintaining a set of available, ready-to-use instances. **Databricks recommends taking advantage of pools to improve processing time while minimizing cost.**

+## Databricks Runtime versions
+Databricks recommends using the latest Databricks Runtime version for all-purpose clusters.